VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Evaluation

 \mypar{Image classification} We also execute the image classification task with CPU CVMs and the same setup as before.
-Here, we use the LeNet and VGG9 models with the CIFAR10 dataset. \F\ref{fig:cifar10_e2e} shows the performance results.
-For VGG9 training, \sys and \NVFlareCVM incur $9\%$ and $4\%$ overhead, respectively, when compared to \NVFlareNoSec. \sys incurs a significant overhead for LeNet training: it is $29\%$ slower than \NVFlareNoSec.
-Although \sys has a low network overhead when transmitting small models, LeNet spends little time on local model training.
-Therefore, \sys{}'s latency overhead, although small, substantially contributes to the overall time, which impacts performance.
+Here, we use the LeNet and VGG9 models with the CIFAR10 dataset.
+Since the CIFAR10 dataset is relatively small, we replicate it four times and shard it into four subsets, ensuring each client receives sufficient training data.